-Calculus I (MATH 1350) Readiness and Placement
+Calculus I (MATH 1350) Readiness Self-Assessment

-To support informed placement, the Department provides a Calculus Readiness Self-Assessment that students are strongly encouraged to complete before registering for MATH 1350: Calculus I.
+There is no prerequisite for enrollment in MATH 1350: Calculus I. To support informed placement, the Department provides a Calculus Readiness Self-Assessment that students are strongly encouraged to complete before registering for MATH 1350: Calculus I.

 Step 1: Complete the Self-Assessment